MultiCraft/repixture/manual_generator/content/manual.md

 ## Introduction

 Welcome to <span class="concept">Repixture</span>!
-Repixture is a sandbox game for Minetest focusing on nature, survival and primitive technologies.
+Repixture is a sandbox game for Luanti focusing on nature, survival and primitive technologies.
 The world is random and features mostly a temperate climate.
 Explore the world and gather resources to survive.
 Craft tools and things to build with, build shelter and later the buildings of your dreams.
 What you do in this world is up to you: Go mining for the mysterious lumien, forge the mightiest sword, trade with villagers, go farming, hunt for achievements, or whatever.

 ### Information for players familiar with Minetest Game, Minecraft, Terasology, etc.

 If you know any of these games, you will find this game easy to pick up.
 Repixture is similar to these games and follows the same key principles.
-If you’re familiar with Minetest in general, you’re already familiar with the basics.
+If you’re familiar with Luanti in general, you’re already familiar with the basics.

 Here’s what’s special in Repixture: